 After 10 days, open your plastic bags of curing tubers.
 They should be moist and much harder to the touch.
-Toss out any soft ones.
+Compost any soft ones.

-You can technically cook with your sweet potatoes now, but continuing with step 2 kicks off even more sugar production and prepares them to store even longer.
+While you can technically cook your sweet potatoes now, continuing with this next step kicks off even more sugar production and prepares them to store even longer.

-Stack the wrapped tubers in a cardboard or wooden box, or another storage container that allows aeration, and place it in a basement or other room where the temperature is as close to 55-60 degrees as possible, for six weeks.
+Roll up each tuber separately in a single sheet of newspaper, stacking them in a cardboard or wooden box, or any breathable storage container.
+Place it in a basement or other room where the temperature is close to 55-60° F, for six weeks.

 This six-week period develops the hard skin necessary for long term storage, and kicks off even more sugar production.
-The newspaper allows aeration and prevents moisture build-up that would otherwise ruin the crop.
+The newspaper allows aeration and prevents moisture build-up that could otherwise ruin the harvest.

 When can I cook homegrown sweet potatoes?

-So if you want to serve sweet potato casserole at Thanksgiving, you’ll want to harvest in early October at the latest.
-You may not get that frost-kissed sweetness, but the curing process will help sweeten them up.
+So if you want to serve sweet potato casserole at your Thanksgiving Dinner, harvest in early October at the latest.
+You may not get that frost-kissed sweetness, but the curing process sweetens them up.

-If you’ve completed both steps above for curing, you can store them for 6-8 months with the lid on in ideal conditions:
+After curing, you can store them for 6-8 months in ideal conditions: